 A document which lists the courses required for the completion of an academic program/major/minor.
-These are available on the ACAD website or from the Academic Advisor in the Registrar's Office.
+These are available on the ACAD website or from the Registrar's Office.

 Course

 A course is a unit of work extending through a semester or session.
 Unless specified, courses may not be repeated for credit.
 Different courses can have different credit weights.